andrewquamme/bus-mall/user_stories.md

 As a user...
 -----
 - I want an easy to use interface so the survey is easy to complete
-- I want to see alt-text because I am hard of seeing
+- I want to see alt-text on images because I am hard of seeing

 As a market researcher...